phpearth/docs/_install/windows/xampp.md

 ### Firewall

 You will also get a notification to configure the firewall rules how the Apache web server is allowed to communicate on your network.
-In this guide we will choose the *Private networks, such as my home or work network*.
+In this guide, the *Private networks, such as my home or work network* option is chosen.

 ![XAMPP firewall](https://raw.githubusercontent.com/php-earth/assets/master/images/docs/install/win/xampp/firewall.png "XAMPP firewall")